moonorb/taints_tolerations_affinity/README.md

 - Frontend deployment has Toleration(Equal)
 - Backend deployment also has Toleration(Exists)

-We add Toleration to Redis/Backend deployment in a slightly different way where the key:value pair of the toleration is not explicitly defined as before but only key(workload) is defined with an operator of "Equal" which is sufficient.
+We add Toleration to Redis/Backend deployment in a slightly different way where the key:value pair of the toleration is not explicitly defined as before but only key(workload) is defined with an operator of "Equal" this time.

 ![screenshot-3-3](https://user-images.githubusercontent.com/46006590/221327114-331f9ead-3d40-451f-912d-a40ea0fa8620.PNG)

 After recreating the pods they are all scheduled but randomly.
-In We can see now back-api pods are also scheduled to worker3 because we did not specify the value so its acceptable.
+We can see back-api pods are also scheduled to worker3(which has key:workload)because we did not specify the value so its acceptable.
 ```
 john@master1:~/x/flask$ k get po -n flask -o wide
 NAME                         READY   STATUS    RESTARTS   AGE   IP               NODE                 NOMINATED NODE   READINESS GATES